-College of Optometrists in Vision Development (COVD)—dedicated to facilitate the awareness that vision involves more than eyesight and to expand the number of students that will deliver developmental vision care and vision therapy to their patients.
+College of Optometrists in Vision Development (COVD)—Dedicated to raising awareness that vision involves more than eyesight and to expand the number of students that will deliver developmental vision care and vision therapy to their patients.

-Gamma Omicron—dedicated to increasing awareness of issues for women in optometry, networking opportunities, and professional development.
+Gamma Omicron—Dedicated to increasing awareness of women’s issues in optometry, networking opportunities and professional development.

-Optometric Private Practice Club—dedicated to prepare students for the business of optometry by providing resources and information from experienced persons, practices, and business entities.
+Optometric Private Practice Club—Dedicated to preparing students for the business of optometry by providing resources and information from experienced persons, practices and business entities.

-Neuro-Optometric Rehabilitation Association—focused on bringing interprofessional approach with multiple health care providers in order to advance the art and science of rehabilitation for brain injury patients.
+Neuro-Optometric Rehabilitation Association—Focused on bringing an interprofessional approach with multiple health care providers in order to advance the art and science of rehabilitation for brain injury patients.

 SCOPE—SCO’s official yearbook created to reflect the year's events, highlights, and the lives of the people involved at SCO.
 SCOPE opens its editor and yearbook staff positions every year to any and all students interested in designing the next yearbook to be cherished beyond its years.

-State Clubs—a collection of students interested in practicing in a particular state.
-Approximately 30 states are represented through these organizations that bring in outside speaks and provide mentoring possibilities and guidance regarding practice opportunities and regulations.
+State Clubs—A collection of students interested in practicing in a particular state.
+Approximately 30 states are represented through these organizations that bring in outside speakers and provide mentoring possibilities and guidance regarding practice opportunities and regulations.